sdasda7777/ScheduleBlock/README.md

 - Hard locked hours string (optional)
     - If not present, hard lock (redirect of already open page) is not applied to pages matching pattern.
     - Same format as Soft locked hours string.
-- Normal allowed time is amount of time you are allowed to be on a given page.
+- Timeouts is a string in format similar to the two strings above.
+At its core is pair of time durations separated by a '/', such as '1:00/2:00:00'.
+First value indicates allowed time, second one indicates forbidden time per allowed time.
+After this pair, separated by '@', you can specify time intervals (separated with ';') when the rule applies, such as '1:00/2:00:00@12:00-14:00;16:00-18:00'.
+You can specify multiple such patterns per day separated by ',', and optionally separate different days with '|'.
-- Normal timeout is amount of time you must wait before being able to acces given page again.
+- Action
-- Redirect destination
+    - JavaScript code that will be executed URL of the redirect destination.
+However you don't need to know any JavaScript, as common actions such as closing the tab and redirecting to different website are prepared to be selected in the edit menu.
-    - URL of the redirect destination.
-The address should include the protocol (most likely http:// or https://), otherwise undesired behaviour may occur.
+	- When redirecting, the destination address should include the protocol (most likely http:// or https://), otherwise undesired behaviour will likely occur.

 ### How to help?
 - You can help by translating this extension into new languages (look at the very beginning of [TranslationProvider.js](TranslationProvider.js))